MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/group-view-report.md

 ## Track overall learners progress and performance in a group

-On the group details page, admin can view the list of all learners in the group each with course completion , average quiz score, courses enrolled by group admin, certificates received is displayed.
+On the group details page, admin can view the list of all learners in the group each with course completion , average assessment score, courses enrolled by group admin, certificates received is displayed.

 * For example, image shows the group analytics details for the employees in Mumbai region